loader

 Mon - Fri

-Texas Fair Plan Insurance, Ask an Agent
+Texas FAIR Plan Insurance, Ask an Agent

 Homeowners in Texas sometimes face challenges when trying to get property insurance.
-If your property is older, has a history of claims, or is located in a high-risk area, many insurance companies may decline coverage.
+If your property is older, has a history of claims, or is located in a higher-risk area, many insurance companies may decline coverage.

 Why the Texas FAIR Plan Association Exists